Isa-Paiola/Isa-Paiola/README.md

 ## Hi there 👋

-- 🔭 I’m currently studying technical in systems development.
+- 💻 I’m currently studying technical in systems development.
+- 📚 Incomplete high school.
 - 🪪 I currently work as a lash designer.